HydraPak Flux+ 1.5L review: A close-to-perfect bottle with a few shortcomings | CNN Underscored

 The HydraPak Flux+ 1.5L has all the benefits you’d expect from a bottle in this category.
 Its collapsibility is stellar, its filter allows you to drink water from nearly any water source and it’s designed to be as small and light as possible.

 On top of its speed and efficacy, we absolutely loved how small the HydraPak Flux+ can get.
 It scrunches down onto itself to about the size of a softball, and can get even flatter if you remove the filter.
-The bottle has a loop on the top that not only acts as a way to clip your bottle onto your backpack, but can also fold over the scrunched up bottle to keep it compact.
+The bottle has a loop on the top that not only acts as a way to clip your bottle onto your backpack but can also fold over the scrunched-up bottle to keep it compact.
 Although, when the filter is inside the bottle, it’s really hard to get the loop around the entire bottle.
-For that reason, we wish the loop was just a little bit bigger or had some stretch to it.
+For that reason, we wish the loop were just a little bit bigger or had some stretch to it.

 The filter itself is tough to clean, and the bottle itself isn’t a walk in the park either.
 Unfortunately, you can’t throw it in the dishwasher, but with a bottle brush you can scrub the insides pretty easily.